timaeus-research/devinterp/docs/index.rst

 Known Issues
 =====================================

-- We currently calculate the LLC taking the initial loss to be the loss after one sampling step.
-This is slightly wrong (it should be the loss *before* sampling), and there are a bunch of other reasonable and similarly compute-friendly alternative choices that can be made.
-- Similarly, we now sample using minibatches that are passed along from the dataloader to :func:`~devinterp.slt.sampler.sample`.
-This choice is obscured by the repo, and we should offer alternatives.
 - The current implementation does not work with transformers out-of-the-box.
 This can be fixed by adding a wrapper to your model, for example passing :python:`unpack(model)` to :func:`~devinterp.slt.sampler.sample` where :python:`unpack` is defined by:

 .. code-block:: python